Determining a nonlinear hyperbolic system with unknown sources and nonlinearity: Abstract

 \section{Abstract}

-We investigate inverse boundary problems associated with a time-dependent semilinear hyperbolic equation, where both nonlinearity and sources (including initial displacement and initial velocity) are unknown.
-We establish in several generic scenarios that one can uniquely determine the nonlinearity or the sources by using passive or active boundary observations.
-In order to exploit the nonlinearity and the sources simultaneously, we develop a new technique, which combines the observability for linear wave equations and a Runge approximation with higher order linearization for the semilinear hyperbolic equation.
+This paper is devoted to some inverse boundary problems associated with a time-dependent semilinear hyperbolic equation, where both nonlinearity and sources (including initial displacement and initial velocity) are unknown.
+It is shown in several generic scenarios that one can uniquely determine the nonlinearity and/or the sources by using passive or active boundary observations.
+In order to exploit the nonlinearity and the sources simultaneously, we develop a new technique, which combines the observability for linear wave equations and an approximation property with higher order linearization for the semilinear hyperbolic equation.